kyndall-brown/homeworkcode/inflationdata/README.md

 # FRED Inflation Data:
-this readme has all the variable definitions for the three csv files
+this readme has all the variable definitions for the three csv files updated! now with Year over Year changes for all of the state and MSA variables!
+The suffix _YOY after the variable indicates the percent change year over year, so we don't have to calculate it :)

 ## National Inflation Data: Annual Version